How to find the best cash Isa What is an Isa? Video guide

 One thing to remember is that instant access cash Isas often have variable rates of interest - the price you pay for the luxury of moving cash in and out of your account freely.

-If interest rates rise, you could see the value of your savings rise, too - but conversely, if interest rates drop, this could negatively affect the return you receive.
+If interest rates rise, you could see the value of your savings rise.
+Conversely, if interest rates drop, this could negatively affect the return you receive.

 Which?
-Comparison Table: Best instant access cash Isas - all available deals compared
+Money Compare table: Instant access cash Isas - all available deals compared

 Fixed-rate cash Isas